 In Photoshop, the LAB Color Mode does restrict the availability of certain adjustments and filters, but can easily produce very rich and vibrant color tones.

 Want to see this in action?
 Check out the video above to see this lesson at work!

 A Bit More Detail

-Want to learn more about fonts from our experts?
-Check out these helpful articles below:
+Want to learn more about Adobe Photoshop's vast tools and settings?
+Check out these tutorials below:

-This is part of a series of quick video tutorials on Envato Tuts+ in which we introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
+This is part of a new series of quick video tutorials on Tuts+.
+We're aiming to introduce a range of subjects, all in 60 seconds, just enough to whet your appetite.
 Let us know in the comments what you thought of this video and what else you'd like to see explained in 60 seconds!

 The vibrant street image featured in the video is available for purchase from Envato Market.